 Over the past decade, WBN has posted every single press release sent by any outlet and never turned down an article on an upcoming boxer – no matter where they are based.

 WBN amends its focus more on the most prominent names and events for the foreseeable future.

-Traffic has substantially grown for World Boxing News steadily since its inception in 2010, with the vast majority of hits coming from America.
+Traffic has grown substantially for World Boxing News steadily since its inception in 2010, with most hits coming from America.

 WBN will now focus on the top stars in boxing, emphasizing giving fans news on the most significant events.

 As announced this week, we will also cut ties with any organization that the boxing fraternity deems closed off to alterations.
 The World Boxing Association is the latest.